Axionable/Axionaut/README.md

 ## AxionautV2 - DIY Robocar Tricks and Hacks
 The Axionaut is the winner of the second [IronCar France](http://ironcar.org) robocar competition.
 The following repository contains all the tips and tricks we used to win.
 The final Keras model achieves more than 98% of accuracy on the validation set.
-The provided autopilot model will work seameless with Vincent's [IronCar](https://github.com/vinzeebreak/ironcar) framework.
+The provided autopilot model will work seamlessly with Vincent's [IronCar](https://github.com/vinzeebreak/ironcar) framework.

 ## Introduction
-The Axionaut is based on a 4x4 Radio Controlled (RC) monster truck chasis, the complete bill of materials is avaliable here: https://www.axionable.com/axionaut-termine-1er-de-la-deuxieme-course-iron-car/
+The Axionaut is based on a 4x4 Radio Controlled (RC) monster truck chassis, the complete bill of materials is available here: https://www.axionable.com/axionaut-termine-1er-de-la-deuxieme-course-iron-car/

 The following code and documentation will guide you through the best practices and tricks to train the car.
 All strategies were defined both searching on the Internet and by experimentation.
 So, are you ready to win your next race?